Braxton

 How to Pronounce Braxton

 Our model has identified 2 different pronunciations for the name Braxton.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 87.0% confident that Braxton is pronounced as BRAK-stuhn.
-The next most likely pronunciation is BRAK-stihn, at 13.0% confidence.
+Our model is 87.0% confident that Braxton is pronounced as BRAK-stuhn, which has 2 syllables.
+The next most likely pronunciation is BRAK-stihn, at 13.0% confidence, with 2 syllables.

 BRAK-stihn (2 syllables)